Einstein metrics, their moduli spaces and stability: The Einstein--Hilbert action and stability

 with equality exactly on the space of trace-free \emph{Killing tensors} (that is, tensors in the kernel of $\delta^\ast$).
 Note that trace-free Killing tensors are automatically divergence-free \cite[Cor.~3.10]{HMS15}.

 Calculating or estimating the spectrum of $\LL$ is in general difficult.
-Restricting to tt-tensors means searching for eigensections of $VM=\Sym^2_0T^\ast M$ which are at the same time divergence-free.
+Restricting to tt-tensors means searching for eigensections of the bundle of trace-free symmetric $2$-tensors $VM=\Sym^2_0T^\ast M$ which are at the same time divergence-free.
 The latter condition is mostly taken care of by the following relation \cite{Sch22a}, which is in parts already implicit in \cite{Koiso82}.
-Let $\theta: \Omega^1(M)\to\Sy^2_0(M)$ be the \emph{conformal Killing operator}, defined by
+Denote $\Sy^2_0(M)=\Gamma(\Sym^2_0T^\ast M)$, and let $\theta: \Omega^1(M)\to\Sy^2_0(M)$ be the \emph{conformal Killing operator}, defined by

 Its kernel consists of the one-forms dual to conformal Killing vector fields on $(M,g)$.

 \begin{theorem} If $g$ is an Einstein metric, the sequence

 where $P$ denotes the $L^2$-orthogonal projection, is exact and every arrow commutes with the Lichnerowicz Laplacian. \end{theorem} We note two additional facts: on an Einstein manifold $(M,g)$, Killing one-forms are always eigentensors of the Laplacian to the eigenvalue $2E$, and if $(M,g)$ is in addition not isometric to the standard sphere, then all conformal Killing vector fields are Killing.
 As a consequence, we can state the following. \begin{corollary} Let $(M,g)$ be Einstein with Einstein constant $E$, and not isometric to the standard sphere.
 Then there are exact sequences \begin{enumerate}[\upshape(i)] \item for the space of IED: